tfortunato/handsfree.js/README.md

 ### Plugins
 Handsfree is built around a plugin architecture, which allows us to easily add and share functionality.
 We can even disable them!

 To add a plugin, use the `handsfree.use({})` method with the following form.
+Calling `use()` with the same plugin `.name` overwrites it, allowing you to isolate the plugin while developing with Hot Reload!
 This method returns the plugin object:

 ```js
 const myPlugin = handsfree.use({